A timeline of missing 22-year-old Gabby Petito's case – KION546

 June 2021

-North Port Police Chief Todd Garrison said in a Thursday news briefing Petito and Laundrie — who Garrison described as the woman’s fiancé — embarked on a cross-country trip in June.
+Petito and Laundrie embark on a cross-country trip, according to North Port Police Chief Todd Garrison, who refers to Laundrie as Petito’s fiancé.

-They planned to travel in Petito’s white Ford van to the West Coast and visit state national parks across the Western United States, Garrison said.
+They planned to travel in Petito’s white Ford van to the West Coast and visit state and national parks across the western United States, Garrison says at a news briefing.

-She had been excited to share her journey with her family and others on social media, he said.
+She had been excited to share her journey with her family and others on social media, he says.

-“She maintained regular contact with her family members during her travels, however that communication abruptly stopped around the end of August,” the police chief added.
+“She maintained regular contact with her family members during her travels; however, that communication abruptly stopped around the end of August,” the police chief adds.

 August 12, 2021

-Moab, Utah, police had an encounter with the couple on August 12, where officers described them as having “engaged in some sort of altercation.”
+Moab, Utah, police have an encounter with the couple on August 12, where officers describe them as having “engaged in some sort of altercation.”

-At officers’ suggestion, the couple separated for the night, the report said, which described Petito as “confused and emotional.”
+At officers’ suggestion, the couple separated for the night, the report says, which describes Petito as “confused and emotional.”

-“After evaluating the totality of the circumstances, I do not believe the situation escalated to the level of a domestic assault as much as that of a mental health crisis,” officer Daniel Robbins wrote in the police report.
-No charges were filed.
+“After evaluating the totality of the circumstances, I do not believe the situation escalated to the level of a domestic assault as much as that of a mental health crisis,” officer Daniel Robbins writes in the report.
+No charges are filed.

-The couple each had their own cell phones in case of emergency, the report added.
+The couple each had their own cell phones in case of emergency, the report adds.

 Last week of August

-Petito’s family told police they were last in contact with her during the last week of August, North Port police said.
+Petito’s family tell police they were last in contact with her during the last week of August, North Port police say.
 Before that last communication, Petito is believed to have been in Grand Teton National Park in Wyoming, police say.

-In a Thursday news conference, Petito family attorney Richard Stafford said the family’s last communication with Petito was August 30, but they do not believe the message they received was from Petito.
+In a news conference in September, Petito family attorney Richard Stafford says the family’s last communication with Petito was August 30, but they do not believe the message they received was from her.

-On Friday, Stafford shared a timeline of events, as the family knows it:
+Stafford shares a timeline of events on September 17, as the family knows it:

-- On August 24, Petito FaceTimed with her mother and told her she was leaving Utah and heading to the Teton range in Wyoming.
+- On August 24, Petito FaceTimes with her mother and tells her she is leaving Utah and heading to the Teton range in Wyoming.

-- On August 25, there were multiple texts between Petito and her mother.
-The young woman’s family believes she was in the Tetons on this date.
+- On August 25, there are multiple texts between Petito and her mother.
+The young woman’s family believes she is in the Tetons on this date.

-- On August 27, there were more texts between Petito and her mother, during which her family believes she remained in the Tetons.
+- On August 27, there were more texts between Petito and her mother, during which her family believes she remains in the Tetons.

 - On August 30, her family receives their last text from Petito.
 They doubt she wrote that text.
-According to Stafford, that message read, “No service in Yosemite.”
+According to Stafford, that message reads, “No service in Yosemite.”

 September 1, 2021

-Laundrie returned to the couple’s North Port home, where his parents also live, on September 1, according to police.
+Laundrie returns to the couple’s North Port home, where his parents also live, on September 1, according to police.

 The white vehicle Petito and Laundrie had been traveling in was later recovered by police at the home.
-It was processed and “there was some material in there” that authorities will be going through, North Port police spokesperson Josh Taylor said at a news briefing on Wednesday.
+It was processed and “there was some material in there” that authorities will be going through, North Port police spokesperson Josh Taylor says at a news briefing.

 September 11, 2021

-After not being able to get in touch with her, Petito’s family — who lives in New York — reported her missing on Saturday evening to the Suffolk County, New York, Police Department.
+After not being able to get in touch with her, Petito’s family — who lives in New York — reports her missing to the Suffolk County, New York, Police Department.

-North Port authorities went to Laundrie’s home on Saturday night asking to speak to him and his family but “we were essentially handed the information for their attorney,” Taylor, the police spokesperson, said.
+North Port authorities go to Laundrie’s home that night and ask to speak to him and his family, but “we were essentially handed the information for their attorney,” Taylor, the police spokesperson, says.

 September 16

-In a letter read by Stafford, the Petito family attorney, during police’s Thursday news briefing, the missing woman’s family begged for Laundrie’s family to help in the investigation.
+In a letter read by the Petito family attorney during a news briefing held by police, the missing woman’s family begs for Laundrie’s family to help in the investigation.

-He said Petito’s family reached out to Laundrie’s family earlier this month for any information on Petito’s whereabouts, but his family refused to answer.
+He says Petito’s family reached out to Laundrie’s family earlier in the month for information on Petito’s whereabouts, but his family refused to answer.

-“We haven’t been able to sleep or eat, and our lives are falling apart,” the Petito family’s letter added.
+“We haven’t been able to sleep or eat, and our lives are falling apart,” the Petito family’s letter adds.

 September 17

-After several days of both Petito’s family and police pleading with Laundrie’s family to cooperate in the investigation, Laundrie’s family requests police to come to their home Friday, where they share they haven’t seen Brian since Tuesday, according to Taylor, the police spokesperson.
+After several days of both Petito’s family and police pleading with Laundrie’s family to cooperate in the investigation, Laundrie’s family requests police to come to their home, where they share they haven’t seen Brian since September 14, according to Taylor, the police spokesperson.

-“We’ve been trying all week to talk to his family, to talk to Brian, and now they’ve called us here on Friday, we’ve gone to the home, and they’re saying now they have not seen their son,” Taylor told CNN’s Chris Cuomo Friday night.”It is another twist in this story.”
+“We’ve been trying all week to talk to his family, to talk to Brian, and now they’ve called us here on Friday, we’ve gone to the home, and they’re saying now they have not seen their son,” Taylor tells CNN’s Chris Cuomo.
+“It is another twist in this story.”

-Laundrie family attorney Steven Bertolino told CNN on Friday night that “the whereabouts of Brian Laundrie are currently unknown.
+Laundrie family attorney Steven Bertolino tells CNN “the whereabouts of Brian Laundrie are currently unknown.
 The FBI is currently at the Laundrie residence removing property to assist in locating Brian.
 As of now the FBI is now looking for both Gabby and Brian.”

 Local and federal authorities kick off a search for the 23-year-old man.

-“It is important to note that while Brian is a person of interest in Gabby’s disappearance, he is not wanted for a crime,” North Port police said on Twitter Friday night.
+“It is important to note that while Brian is a person of interest in Gabby’s disappearance, he is not wanted for a crime,” North Port police say on Twitter.
 “We are not currently working a crime investigation.
 We are now working a multiple missing persons (investigation).”

 September 18

-North Port Police on Saturday said that authorities are conducting a search for Laundrie at the Carlton Reserve, a natural area with more than 80 miles of hiking trails in Venice, Florida.
+North Port Police say authorities are conducting a search for Laundrie at the Carlton Reserve, a natural area with more than 80 miles of hiking trails in Venice, Florida.

-Roughly 50 law enforcement officers from five local agencies and the FBI are searching for Laundrie, Taylor, the police spokesperson, said in a Saturday news conference, adding that Laundrie has an “enormous amount of pressure” on him to provide answers to what’s going on.
+Roughly 50 law enforcement officers from five local agencies and the FBI are searching for Laundrie, Taylor, the police spokesperson, says at a news conference, adding that Laundrie has an “enormous amount of pressure” on him to provide answers to what’s going on.

-Meanwhile, the FBI announced Saturday the agency and its partners are also conducting ground surveys in Grand Teton National Park that are relevant to Petito’s disappearance.
+Meanwhile, the FBI announces the agency and its partners are also conducting ground surveys in Grand Teton National Park that are relevant to Petito’s disappearance.

 The national park is where Petito is believed to have been before her last communication with her family, police have previously said.